chriscardillo/giftwrap/README.md

 gifts::aws_s3_ls()
 ```

-The resulting giftwrapped functions can take any number of named or unnamed arguments, and will add those arguments to the command when the function is called.
-You can wrap any command available in your shell.
-You can echo 'hello world', if you'd like.
+The resulting giftwrapped functions can take any number of named or unnamed arguments, and will add those arguments to the command when the function is called. **You can wrap any command available in your shell.**

 To enable a fast and standalone loading of commands, giftwrap employs the use of **lexicons**, such as `lexicon_aws` or `lexicon_docker`.